Military promises Pakistani doctors gear to fight virus

 There are nearly 109,000 confirmed cases across the Middle East, with more than 4,600 fatalities.

+In Egypt, the Ministry of Religious Endowments, which oversees mosques nationwide, called off all celebrations and late-evening prayer services for Ramadan, the holiest month of the Islamic calendar.
+The holiday, when devout Muslims fast from sunrise to sunset, begins April 23.
+To the dismay of many impoverished Egyptians already hit hard by restrictive measures, the ministry added that mosques would not host public iftars, the traditional dinners where Muslims end their daily fast.

+Mosques and churches have already closed for prayer to curb the spread of the virus in the Arab world’s most populous country.
+There is also a nightly curfew but the government has resisted a harsher lockdown.

-President Abdel Fattah el-Sissi on Tuesday sought to reassure Egyptians a day after officials reported 149 new cases, the country's highest one-day tally since the pandemic began.
+President Abdel Fattah el-Sissi on Tuesday sought to reassure the jittery public a day after officials reported 149 new infections, bringing the case count to 1,320 and 85 fatalities in the biggest single-day jump so far.

-El-Sissi's government has imposed a night-time curfew, suspended international air travel and closed schools and universities to curb the virus' spread.
-Egypt has more than 1,320 confirmed cases and 85 deaths.

 For most people, the new coronavirus causes mild to moderate symptoms such as fever and cough.
 But for some, especially older adults and the infirm, it can cause pneumonia and lead to death.

+Israel said Tuesday it would begin requiring face masks for most people in public places starting Sunday.

-At a retirement home ravaged by the coronavirus in the southern Israeli city of Beersheba, another resident died, the eighth so far there.
-Dozens of the home's resident's have been infected and relatives have been staging angry protests outside the premises in recent days.
+Meanwhile, at a retirement home ravaged by the coronavirus in the southern Israeli city of Beersheba, another resident died, the eighth so far there.
+Dozens of the home's residents have been infected and relatives have been staging angry protests outside the premises in recent days.

-Associated Press writers Nasser Karimi and Amir Vahdat in Tehran, Iran; Samy Magdy in Cairo and Aron Heller in Jerusalem contributed to this report.
+Associated Press writers Nasser Karimi and Amir Vahdat in Tehran, Iran; Samy Magdy and Isabel DeBre in Cairo, Omar Akour in Amman, Jordan, and Tia Goldenberg and Aron Heller in Jerusalem contributed to this report.

 Follow AP news coverage of the coronavirus pandemic at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak